torquebox/torquebox.org/news/2011-04-15-torquebox-1-0-0-cr1-for-reals.md

 ## Knobs

-With previous version of TorqueBox, you would deploy your application using a `*-rails.yml` or a `*-rack.yml` deployment descriptor.
+With previous versions of TorqueBox, you would deploy your application using a `*-rails.yml` or a `*-rack.yml` deployment descriptor.
 Since TorqueBox supports a broader set of applications, even those without web components, the naming convention is now `*-knob.yml`.